 I do not know exactly what is the ratio of users vs businesses.
 However, the majority of our user base are large enterprises and businesses, universities, hospitals, financial institutions, and development agencies.

-What future plans do you have for WP Security Audit Log and other plugins?
+What future plans do you have for WP Activity Log and other plugins?

 We have a never-ending “to-do” list!
 The plan is to keep releasing frequent updates featuring both new features and improvements.
 We plan to do the following in the next few months:

-- Develop activity logs solution for many other third-party plugins in WP Security Audit Log.
+- Develop activity logs solution for many other third-party plugins in WP Activity Log.
 Right now we have an activity log for WooCommerce, Yoast SEO, WPForms, and a few other others.

 - Add more two-factor authentication methods in WP 2FA and continue developing this plugin into a fully-fledged two-factor authentication solution.